CLT for generalized patterned random matrices: a unified approach: LES for independent entries

-\begin{enumerate}[(i)] \item If there exists $\pi_{t}$ which is not connected with any other $\pi_{s}$ (i.e. $\operatorname{Im}(\pi_t) \cap \operatorname{Im}(\pi_s)=\phi$ for all $s$), then due to the independence of the input sequence, the expectation term will be zero. \item The same conclusion is true also if a letter appears only once in the sentence $W$. \end{enumerate} Consequently, the expectation in \eqref{eqn:E w_p^k} will be non-zero only if each letter in $S_W$ is repeated at least twice and each cluster has size greater than or equal to two.
+Suppose $\{x_i\}$ obeys one of Assumptions \ref{assum: subexponential}, \ref{assum: 4 moments} or \ref{assump: x_i all moments}.
+First we make the following observations. \begin{enumerate}[(i)] \item If there exists $\pi_{t}$ which is not connected with any other $\pi_{s}$ (i.e. $\operatorname{Im}(\pi_t) \cap \operatorname{Im}(\pi_s)=\phi$ for all $s$), then due to the independence of the input sequence, the expectation term will be zero. \item The same conclusion is true also if a letter appears only once in the sentence $W$. \end{enumerate} Note that for $W \in SP(p,k)$, both of the above conditions do not hold.
+Therefore, for proving Theorem \ref{thm:converg_LES_even}, it is sufficient to show that for $p_n=o(\log N / \log \log N)$, only sentences in $SP(p_n,k)$ contribute to $\lim_{n \rightarrow \infty} \E (\eta_{p_n}^k)$, i.e.,

+For the fixed $p$ case (Theorems \ref{thm:unified_moments_p_even} and \ref{thm:unified_moments_p_odd}), the calculations are simpler since $SP(p,k)$ is a finite set in this case.
+But for varying $p$, the size of $SP(p,k)$ also grows with $p$.